Jutland: Battle Analysis 1914

 Jutland is already a big game, with 51 scenarios (44 operational scenarios, seven battle scenarios).
 That’s not the ratio we aim for these days, so right away I wanted to add more battles – those that would have taken place if the operations had resulted in contact (or, in some cases, had the contact been pursued more aggressively).

-At least in the early days of the Great War, the North Sea fleets were very active: the British Grand Fleet in conducting actual operations, the German High Seas Fleet mostly in planning them.
+Jutland: Battle Analysis covers the early days of the Great War, when the North Sea fleets were very active: the British Grand Fleet in conducting actual operations, the German High Seas Fleet mostly in planning them.
 Both sides deployed their obsolete pre-dreadnought battleships in the battle fleet, making the potential actions in the first weeks of war very different from the Battle of Jutland (and therefore something I wanted to show in the book’s new scenarios).
 And the odds of such an action occurring were very good: the idea that the battleships remained hidden away from harm is simply false.
 The British definitely wanted to fight, and the Germans were willing to accommodate them – if they could do so on favorable terms.

 Complicating the High Seas Fleet’s desire to fight the British was Kaiser Wilhelm II, using his position as Supreme Warlord to put restrictions on the use of German warships.
 These began as a stricture on deploying anything other than torpedo boats, submarines or minelayers outside of German waters, and eventually relaxed enough to allow the battle cruisers (and fast armored cruiser Blücher) to operate farther afield.
 That forced the Germans to plan operations that might lure the enemy close enough to the German naval bases for the battle fleet to sortie and attack them without breaking the Kaiser’s rules any more than they already were by moving the battleships outside the harbors to be ready to respond.